Welcome to the UCLA Hispanic-Serving Institution

 Improve the curriculum and advising approaches to be culturally responsive to the needs and strengths of Latinx, low-income, and first generation students.

-Establish a Latinx Student Resource Center that can provide culturally responsive support for students and information for campus educators.
-Build awareness, affirm Latinx students, and improve experiences campus-wide.
+Establish a Latinx Success Center that can provide culturally responsive support for students and information for campus educators.
+Build awareness, affirm Latinx, low-income, and first generation students, and improve experiences campus-wide.

 Events